Frequently Asked Questions (FAQ)

 1. PDF (preferred pdf format is PDF 1.5/Acrobat 6.
 We do support up to and including Acrobat 10).

 2. Adobe InDesign (version CS6 and earlier).
-If you are a Creative Cloud user, you must down-save your InDesign files to CS6 format for us to be able to work with them.
+If you are a Creative Cloud user, you must save your InDesign files to .IDML format for us to be able to work with them!

 5. Adobe Photoshop (versions 3.0 through CS6)— We prefer TIFF files (.tif) or native Photoshop documents (.psd).
 If you are a Creative Cloud user, your files SHOULD still be compatible, especially if they are flattened.

-6. Microsoft Office files (we perfer .doc, .xls and .ppt over .docx, .xlsx and .pptx, as they are easier to import into our page layout software)
+7. Microsoft Office files—we prefer .doc, .xls and .ppt instead of .docx, .xlsx and .pptx, as they are easier to import into our page layout software)

 - How should I prepare files for printing?